LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 Agent Effectiveness reports are available for all email conversations to brand administrators and agent manager.

-### Step 11: Open Report Builder
+### Step 11: Open the Analytics Builder

 Login to [LiveEngage](https://authentication.liveperson.net/) and click LiveEngage Applications menu at the bottom left of your screen.
-Click on Report Builder.
+Click on Analytics Builder.

 ![](img/EmailConnect_Reporting1.png)